malthe/chameleon/docs/reference.rst

 ~~~~~~~~~~~

 The ``tal:attributes`` statement replaces the value of an attribute
-(or creates an attribute) with a dynamic value.
-The
+(or drops, or creates an attribute) with a dynamic value.
+The value
-value of each expression is converted to a string, if necessary.
+of each expression is converted to a string, if necessary.

 .. note:: You can qualify an attribute name with a namespace prefix,
    for example ``html:table``, if you are generating an XML document